intel/libvpl/examples/hello/hello-transcode/README.md

 | What You Will Learn | How to use oneVPL to transcode a MJPEG encoded video file to H.265 encoded video file
 | Time to Complete | 5 minutes

-Hello-transcode currently only supports Software mode.
+The hello-transcode sample currently only supports Software mode.

 ## Purpose